Akebono Logo

 Akebono Brake Industry Co., Ltd., one of the key players in the Japanese automotive industry, was founded in 1929 by Sanji Osame.
 In its more than nine decades of history, Akebono has cemented its place as a major manufacturer of braking systems for various vehicles, including automobiles and motorcycles.
 Since its inception, the company has maintained its headquarters in Hanyu City, Saitama Prefecture, Japan, and has consistently prioritized innovation and excellence.

 Akebono’s pioneering journey began in 1937 when it became Japan’s first disc brake manufacturer.
 The quality and innovative design of disc brakes were recognized after they were installed on the Japanese National Railways’ Kodama high-speed trains.
-However, Akebono’s first success was on a smaller scale – brake pads for bicycles – which laid the foundation for the company’s further development.
+However, Akebono’s first success was on a smaller scale – brake pads for bicycles – which laid the foundation for further development.

-In the 1960s, Akebono became the first Japanese firm to export its products to the United States, a significant achievement in the company’s history.
+In the 1960s, Akebono became the first Japanese firm to export its products to the United States, a significant achievement in its history.
 American automakers quickly adopted the company’s disc brakes, making Akebono a significant supplier of brake systems to the American market.

 The company’s unwavering commitment to research and development has resulted in numerous innovations since its inception.
 In 1999, Akebono introduced the world’s first piston-type disc brake to the automotive industry, providing improved braking performance and quickly becoming an integral part of many major automakers’ manufacturing processes.